pwn20x/Mirai/README.md

 • Confirm Your New Password.
 ```
-**Note: Your Password Must Not Be Palindrome, Short In Length, Or Simple.
+**Note: Your Password Must Not Be Palindrome, Brief , Or Simple.
+The More Complex, The Better.**
-If You Forget Your Password, You May Use The Password Recovery Tool From The Computing Services Tab.**
+**If You Forget Your Password, You May Use The Password Recovery Tool From The Computing Services Tab.**

 *To Paste Into The Console, Right Click.
 Ctrl+V Does Not Work.*

+**# Mobile Installation:**

+**Mirai Works With Almost Every Device, Including iOS And Android!**

+**For iOS Users, Download An App Called Termius (Or NewTerm For JB Users).**

+**For Android Users, You Can Use Either Termius Or Termux.**

+**# Please Note That Mirai Does Not Support Other Clients Than The Ones We Provide, And Your Account May Be Terminated If Used.**